 To some, the topic of selling to private equity groups does not stir positive feelings.
-It is true that typical headlines tend to only cover ruthless, drama laden, multi-billion-dollar mega buyouts.
-This has left a less-than-pleasant impression on most small to midsize business owners, and that is unfortunately a real disservice.
-The reality is that for midsize, and even small, midsize businesses, these are not the predatory transactions you’ve heard about, and there can be significant benefits to selling part or all of your company ownership to a private equity group.
+Typical headlines tend only to cover ruthless, drama-laden, multi-billion-dollar mega buyouts, which has left a less-than-pleasant impression on most small to midsize business owners.
+Unfortunately, that is a real disservice.
+The reality is that for SMBs, acquisitions by private equity groups are not the predatory transactions you’ve heard about, and there can be significant benefits to selling part or all of your company ownership to a PEG.

 What is a Private Equity Group?

-Private equity is often lumped into a single category of leveraged buyouts, which has played a large role in the negative reputation.
-In reality, private equity encompasses a wide variety of transactions from minority buy-in to majority buyout to complete transfer of ownership.
+Private equity often gets lumped into a single category of leveraged buyouts, which has played a large role in the negative reputation of selling to a private equity group.
+In reality, private equity encompasses a wide variety of transactions, from minority buy-in to majority buyout to complete transfer of ownership.

-For example, an owner may be approaching retirement and wants to sell their stake in the company.
-Or perhaps an owner simply wishes to diversify their portfolio so that their net worth is not tied to a single business.
+For example, an owner may be approaching retirement and wish to sell their stake in the company.
+Or perhaps an owner wants to diversify their portfolio so that their net worth is not tied to a single business.

 Another common scenario is an owner who wishes to remain a partial investor in the company while stepping out of their operational role.
 These owners sell controlling ownership to a private equity group and become “rollover investors.”

-(For a more detailed look at what private equity groups are, see this article.)
+(For a more detailed look at PEGs, see our deep-dive article on understanding private equity groups.)

 Benefits of Selling to a Private Equity Group